IGCrystal-NEO/IceGlycosideCrystal/README.md

 **Lightweight and Robust Crystal Structure Analysis & Manipulation Toolkit (Python)** — for representing unit cells, coordinate transformations, volume/density calculations, supercell generation, visualization, and simple I/O.

+Note: The codebase has been refactored from a single-file script into a small, decoupled package at `igcrystal/`, while keeping `IGCrystal.py` as a backward-compatible CLI/demo wrapper.

 ## Key Features